lukso-network/l16-deploy-node-gcloud/README.md

 ### System service

-Files `parity.service` and `geth.service` contains service unit configuration
+Files `parity.service` and `geth.service` contains service unit configuration.

 NOTE: For automation purposes geth nodes use `--unlock 0` argument in .service file.
 This may cause issues in future updates as this way of unlocking may be deprecated.